isharehowlabs/ventures.isharehow.app/backend-python/USEERLOGIN_MIGRATIONS.md

     # Check if token is expired
     if user.token_expires_at and user.token_expires_at < datetime.utcnow():
-        print(f"⚠ Token expired for {user.patreon_id}, attempting refresh...")
+        print(f"⚠ Token expired for {user.patreon_id}, attempting refresh...") if user.refresh_token:
-        # Try to refresh token
-        from app import refresh_patreon_token
-        if user.refresh_token:
             new_token_data = refresh_patreon_token(user.refresh_token)
             if new_token_data: